 The Bill&Melinda Gates Foundation is funding intensive research into adaptive learning.
 “Over three academic terms, from summer 2013 through winter 2015, the ALMAP grant program” – that is, the Adaptive Learning Market Acceleration Program the foundation initiated a few years ago – “provided 14 higher education institutions with seed funding to incorporate nine adaptive learning products into 23 courses and to conduct quasi-experiments (side-by-side comparisons with comparison groups) to measure their effects on student outcomes, and to gather data on cost impacts and instructor and student satisfaction”.

+A recent study shows that “93 percent of teachers say their students would be excited to use virtual reality and 83 percent say that virtual reality might help improve learning outcomes”.
 “The biggest developments in university teaching are being driven by technology.
 The old techniques of talk and chalk are being challenged by lecture capture, flipped learning and decision-making based on data analysis”, reported the Guardian last June.
 MIT Technology Review agrees: a revolution is afoot.
 In particular, the review praised the online university courses and the impact they are having all around the world: it’s the most important innovation in education in the last 200 years.
 Till a few years ago, these courses would have been dismissed as a second or third choice education.
 Now they are supported by some of the most influential and renowned institutions.
 Backing Coursera, perhaps the biggest Massive Online Open Courses (MOOCs) provider with 1.5 million students, are the likes of Stanford plus many other schools.
 Edx, another MOOC platform, is backed by MIT and Harvard.
 The two institutions have announced they will certify these degrees, thus giving these courses a concrete value.
 Rather interestingly, these courses are totally or partially free to use.

 The trend has been set.
 In the last six years, 764 universities have activated 8,000 MOOC courses.
 By the end of last year, more than 58 million students had enrolled, and in the last four months alone, over 200 universities have announced that they are launching MOOC platforms.